 One way to make your mortgage payment is to wait for the payment coupon to show up and mail it back.
 You can still do that if you want, but there are a variety of other options to fit an on-the-go lifestyle.

-Here at Quicken Loans, we have several different ways you can pay your mortgage so you can pick the one that works best for you.
+Here at Rocket Mortgage®, we have several different ways you can pay your mortgage so you can pick the one that works best for you.
 And the best part: It’s all totally free.

 When it comes time to make your payments, you can use Rocket Mortgage® in order to make your mortgage payment.

-You can also use Rocket Mortgage to set up auto draft.
+You can also use Rocket Mortgage to set up autopay.

 Although many people may have it set up so that the payment comes directly out of their bank account through the bank’s online payment system, it may be better to set up automatic payments directly with your lender.
-Why?
+There are several reasons[ it may be better to avoid relying on bank bill pay.

 Mortgage payments sometimes change.
 The amount necessary for taxes and insurance may go up or down every year.
 The same is true if you’re in an adjustable rate at the end of its fixed period.
 By setting up an automatic payment through us as opposed to the bank, you can make sure the payment isn’t too low and that you’re not overpaying when your escrow or rate goes down.